-Farmington - Milton is a blue-collar town, with 37.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Farmington - Milton, you'll notice that it is more blue-collar than most other communities in America.
+37.36% of Farmington - Milton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Farmington - Milton is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Farmington - Milton who work in office and administrative support (12.68%), management occupations (12.45%), and teaching (8.30%).

-Telecommuters are a relatively large percentage of the workforce: 16.75% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Farmington - Milton telecommute to their jobs.
+Overall, about 16.75% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The percentage of adults in Farmington - Milton who are college-educated is close to the national average for all communities of 21.84%: 20.60% of the adults in Farmington - Milton have a bachelor's degree or advanced degree.